ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

 </div>

 ## News
+- Dec.
+2025: Our paper about serverless cloud co-location attack was accepted by NDSS 2026.
 - Oct.
 2025: We will be organizing [LLMs for Hardware Design Challenge](https://www.iccd-conf.com/llm_competition.html) at ICCD 2025!
 - Sep.
 2025: We will be hosting the [Workshop on LLM Assisted Security and Trust Exploration (LAST-X)](https://last-x-workshop.github.io/) at NDSS 2026!
 - Aug.
 2025: Our paper about continuous authentication based on PPG was accepted by NDSS 2026.